 To attempt to pidgeon hole an exact definition beyond this starts to limit where and how we might look for the innovative solution or opportunity and what form it might ultimately take.

-Most organisations have one or more Innovation strategies sitting in a drawer that were either never implemented or failed at implementation.
+Most organisations have one or more Innovation strategies sitting in a drawer that were either never implemented or failed during implementation.
 It’s a hard thing to do right.
-(I know from hard experience!)
+(I know from hard earned experience!)

 I currently have a client who is requesting a 100 page “Innovation Strategy” document populated with lots of fancy words, convoluted graphics and those 5, 7 or 10 rules of thumb that will ensure innovation will take root.
 My response to date has been that this would be a waste of time and resources.